-I’ve had a child in school for almost seven years (what!), so I’ve given a few teacher Christmas gifts in my time.
+I’ve had a child in school for almost eight years (what!), so I’ve given a few teacher Christmas gifts in my time.
 Some were better than others.
-But this year I’m going straight to the source and asked some teachers what they actually like receiving from students and parents.
+After the craziest year ever, the teachers deserve a good gift, so I went straight to the source and asked some teachers what they actually want.

 - Gift cards to a coffee shop

-- Target gift cards so they can buy whatever they’d likea
+- Target gift cards so they can buy whatever they’d like

 - Restaurant gift cards so they can go out with their family over Christmas break.
 You can buy any restaurant gift card you can think of RIGHT HERE online!